 -- Changing the format of the output from the HSC Summary or Detailed Search Forms.
 The HSC Search Forms have a wider variety of format options than the Discovery Portal or CasJobs.
 Examples are providing output coordinates in Sexagesimal, Degrees, or Hours; 17 different output formats including html, VOtables, delimited output (using comma, tab, space, pipe, or semicolon as the separator), JSON, IRAF space-separated with-INDEFS, and Excel spreadsheet format.

 Where can I find definitions of the columns in the HSC Summary or Detailed Search Forms?

 Answer: For a short description of each column, click on "Field Descriptions" in the upper right of the Search Form.
-Slightly more detailed descriptions for some of the key columns are included here.
-For even more detailed information the HLA Source List FAQ is available.
+Slightly more detailed descriptions for some of the key columns are discussed above.
+For even more detailed information see the HLA Source List FAQ.

 Can a list of targets be used for a HSC search?

 Answer: Yes - A list of targets can be searched using the "File Upload Form" link, which is located near the top right of either the HSC Summary or Detailed Search forms.
 The "Local File Name" box (or "Browse" pull-down menu) allows you to provide the name of a file listing the targets you would like to include in the search.
 A number of different format options for the input file are allowed, as defined in the target field definition portion of the form.

 NOTE: Unless otherwise noted, the graphics in this section are taken from version 1.